Board of Directors

 Assistant Professor, University of Missouri-Kansas City School of Medicine

 Dr. Greenspan is a native of Brooklyn, New York, and a graduate of the Chicago College of Osteopathic Medicine.
-Since 1997 this Board-certified obstetrician/gynecologist has instructed medical students and residents in the Kansas City area.
+Since 1997, this Board-certified obstetrician/gynecologist has instructed medical students and residents in the Kansas City area through his appointments to the faculty of the University of Missouri-Kansas City School of Medicine and University Health Family Medicine Residency Programs.
 Dr. Greenspan, a messianic Jew, is a recognized authority on subjects of apologetics, medical ethics and human cloning.